I am frequently asked if I keep copies of the books I have completed on my Kindle or if I delete them and, if I delete them, why?

 Anyway, enough rambling for now!

-Want to have this blog sent wirelessly to your e-Ink Kindle vs. reading it on your computer?
-Try out the free two-week trial subscription!
-Click here for the Amazon page of the Free Kindle Books and Tips blog or type in http://smarturl.it/fkblog into your web browser.
+Want to have this blog sent wirelessly to your Kindle vs. reading it on your computer?
+Try out the free two-week subscription!
+Click here for the Amazon page for Free Kindle Books Plus a Few Other Tips or type in http://www.tinyurl.com/fkblog into your computer’s web browser.

 Posted in: Kindle Tips